Henry Dumas: Death

-On May 23, 1968, at approximately 12:15 a.m., Dumas was shot to death at the age of 33 by a New York City Transit Police officer on the southbound platform of the 125th Street/Lenox Avenue station of the New York City Subway.
+On May 23, 1968, at approximately 12:15 a.m., Dumas was shot to death at the age of 33 by a New York City Transit Police officer on the southbound platform of the 125th Street station of the New York City Subway.
 According to the Associated Press report, the officer claimed that Dumas had been threatening another man with a knife.
 The officer said that he ordered Dumas to drop the knife, but that Dumas instead turned, attacked the officer, and slashed the officer's cheek.
 The officer stated that he fired three times.

 The circumstances of the shooting remain unclear, as no witnesses testified and no records remain since the Transit Police Department's records of the shooting were destroyed when the agency merged into the New York City Police Department in 1995.
 Dumas's death is often called "a case of mistaken identity".

-Dumas was buried in Long Island National Cemetery in Suffolk County, New York on May 29, 1968.
-His death is mentioned in the poem "An Alphabet of My Dead," by Poet Laureate Robert Pinsky, the poem "Night, for Henry Dumas" by Aracelis Girmay, and the poem "For Henry Dumas" by Stanley Cooperman.
+Dumas was buried in Long Island National Cemetery in Suffolk County, New York, on May 29, 1968.
+His death is mentioned in the poem "An Alphabet of My Dead" by Robert Pinsky, the poem "Night, for Henry Dumas" by Aracelis Girmay, and the poem "For Henry Dumas" by Stanley Cooperman.